A Disease That Has No Mercy

 We help people with muscular dystrophy to achieve more

 There is no cure yet, but there are treatments available that effectively slow the progression of the disease.
 Maybe scientists will find a cure one day in the future.
-And those people will only have a chance if they remain alive until then.
+Those people will only have a chance if they remain alive until then.

 We organize the largest motorcycle charity event in the Czech Republic and a public collection to benefit of individual people with muscular dystrophy who are associated at the Muscular Dystrophic Association In CZ and the Parent Project, and to support the activities of these organizations.
-We have donated already CZK 6,200,534 to help individual people with muscular dystrophy and helped to finance 318 projects during our first ten years 2009 to 2018.
+We have donated already CZK 7,829,789 to help individual people with muscular dystrophy and helped to finance 391 projects during our first eleven years 2009 to 2019.